 According to this test, I’m 85% auditory, 15% tactile, and 0% visual, which explains a lot.
 When I started playing some 20+ years ago, I would jam along to CDs endlessly and mainly work stuff out by ear.
 I especially liked to improvise, but hated learning patterns and scale shapes, and doing mathematical-type calculations to work out what patterns I could play over what chords.
 I’d rather just use my ear.
 When I went to Music College in the early 2000s I was suddenly required to learn a lot of material visually from chord charts, scale patterns, arpeggios and so on.
 I really struggled with it and now, with the benefit of hindsight, I can see that I was working against myself; being 0% visual is not going to help you learn a bunch of patterns.

 But what about those that are visual?
 These are the players that are thriving now as due to the advent of the internet, most material for learning guitar is overwhelmingly visual.
-I cannot learn from watching videos for songs and whatnot on YouTube, but love to hear someone talk about what they’re doing on the guitar, and what inspires them.
-To this day I can’t sit down and learn a bunch of patterns from a scales book—this was probably part of how I came up with the 2 Position Scale System, and our latest eBook, Soloing Without Scales.
+I cannot learn from watching videos for songs and whatnot on YouTube but love to hear someone talk about what they’re doing on the guitar, and what inspires them.
+To this day I can’t sit down and learn a bunch of patterns from a scales book—this was probably part of how I came up with the 2 Position Scale System, and many of my other books.